Korchy/1d_un_negative/README.md

-# 1D Rotten Rotation
+# 1D Un Negative

 Blender add-on.

 Add-on functionality
 -
+**Unrotten Selection**

-Detects objects which have rotation equal to -180 about X, Y or Z axis.
+Select objects that have rotation equal to -180 about X, Y or Z axis.

-Unrotate selected objects.
+**Rotten Rotation**

+Unrotate selected in the "Unrotten Selection" objects - makes their rotation positive.

+**Unnegative scale**

+Select all objects that have negative scale by X, Y or Z axis and invert it - make it positive.

 Blender version
 -